 This massive growth means CIOs now need to consider how they can securely transmit and store data while aligning with the strategies of stakeholders from the other business units within their organisations.
 Meanwhile, now more than ever, data center managers are under pressure to increase performance consistency across applications and reliability through integrated solutions.

 A silver lining on the Edge

 Advancements in computing technologies has unleashed the next big wave of server innovation in the form of Edge (or Hybrid) Computing.

-“Generally regarded as the architecture of the future, the rise of Edge Computing platforms has prompted many businesses to re-think their data centre strategies as they require a different strategy to that of a conventional data centre, as their lifecycle is longer and they must be easy to manage, secure and deploy while also being resilient,” says Jason Molloy, APC by Schneider Electric business development manager for New Zealand and South Pacific.
+“Generally regarded as the architecture of the future, the rise of Edge Computing platforms has prompted many businesses to re-think their data center strategies as they require a different strategy to that of a conventional data center, as their lifecycle is longer and they must be easy to manage, secure and deploy while also being resilient,” says Jason Molloy, APC by Schneider Electric business development manager for New Zealand and South Pacific.
 “Edge Computing places data acquisition and control functions, storage of high bandwidth content and applications closer to the end user and their devices - like smartphones, tablets and sensors.”

 According to Molloy, it is inserted into a logical end point of a network (Internet or private network), as part of a larger cloud computing architecture.

-“A hybrid approach to data centres uses the best of cloud, co-location and internal enterprise data centres to take advantage of the flexibility and quick deployment from cloud for some apps and the security and steadfast control of on-premise facility for others,” says Molloy.
+“A hybrid approach to data centers uses the best of cloud, co-location and internal enterprise data centers to take advantage of the flexibility and quick deployment from cloud for some apps and the security and steadfast control of on-premise facility for others,” says Molloy.
 “The emerging ecosystem of hybrid cloud computing has shifted the management of infrastructure into an exercise of managing multiple facilities with virtualised environments.”